Rational homology and homotopy of high dimensional string links: The Koszul complexes

 \subsection{Graph-complex computing the rational cohomology of $\emb$}

-In this subsection we will explicitly describe a graph-complex, denoted $HH^{m_1,\cdots,m_r,d}$, computing the rational cohomology of $\emb$ and which is dual to~ (\ref{total_complex_quasi-iso}).
-Notice that the graph-complex $HH^{m,d}$ was described in~ \cite[Section 5.3]{aro_tur13}.
-In a similar way we will describe here $HH^{m_1,\cdots,m_r,d}$.
-Our complex will be colored by the set $\{1, \cdots, r\}$ of components of our links.
+In this subsection we will explicitly describe a graph-complex, denoted $HH^{m_1,\cdots,m_r; d}$, computing the rational cohomology of $\emb$ and which is dual to~ (\ref{total_complex_quasi-iso}).
+The graph-complex $HH^{m;d}$ was described in~ \cite[Section 5.3]{aro_tur13}.
+In a similar way we will describe here $HH^{m_1,\cdots,m_r; d}$ except that our complex will be colored by the set $\{1, \cdots, r\}$ of components of our links.

 By taking the dual of (\ref{total_complex_quasi-iso}), and recalling "$\widehat{\otimes}$" from Definition~\ref{otimes_hat_defn}, we have a quasi-isomorphism

 By using the Poincar\'e duality, one has

 The equations (\ref{dual_complex}) and (\ref{poincare_duality}) tell us that the cochain complex $C^*(\emb, \qbb)$ is quasi-isomorphic to a complex whose building blocks are the cohomology groups of configuration spaces, which are well known (see for example \cite{arnold69,Coh}).
 Recall that $H^*(C(p, \rbb^n))$ is an algebra generated by elements $g_{ij}, 1 \leq i \neq j \leq n$, of degree $n-1$, modulo relations